 Students will engage in a work experience that is designed to be relevant to the student's academic pursuits, personal development, and professional preparation.
 The internship provides students with the opportunity to gain experience in workplace settings and to translate classroom learning into practice.
 The internship is a substantive career development experience.
 It can be paid or unpaid with the intent of the experience being for the student to be exposed to ideas and concepts in a professional setting while being mentored.
 At the end of the internship experience, students will be able to reflect on their personal and professional growth and make a more informed decision on their career path.
 Students must have a GPA of 2.5 or higher.
 Enrollment by permission only.
 Previously BU 0395-0396.

 BUSN 4320 Employment Law and Discrimination in the Workplace

-3 Credits

 Attributes: MGEL Management: General Elective, UDIV U.S. Diversity This course examines a variety of legal issues related to the workplace including the doctrine of employment at will, employee privacy, and the history and development of labor unions and the legal protections afforded by the National Labor Relations Act.
 A study of the role of the Civil Rights Act of 1964 and the Equal Employment Opportunity Commission in eradicating discrimination based on race, sex, religion, national origin, age, and disability occupies a major portion of the course.
 Other employment issues include affirmative action, worker safety, and compensation.
 Previously BU 0320.

 BUSN 6980 Business Immersion Practicum

 1 or 3 Credits

+3 Credits

 This course builds on the in-class lessons covered during the student's graduate studies by providing the student with an opportunity to apply their academic knowledge to a professional context.
 As such, it is an experiential learning activity.
 Successful completion of the practicum will entitle the student to three credits that count as a graduate-level elective.
 Enrollment open only by permission of the Director of Graduate Programs or designee.
 Previously BU 0501/0591.

-BUSINESS ANALYTICS

-BUAN 2101 Business Analytics
+Chemistry (CHEM)

+CHEM 1010 Chemistry: Sights and Insights

 3 Credits

-Prerequisites: MATH 2217, sophomore standing.

-This course introduces basic skills necessary for business analytics such as data analysis and preparation, probability and statistical modeling, data-driven decision making, and persuasion/storytelling with data.
-Spreadsheets are used as the platform for conducting analyses, performing statistical calculations, and presenting results.

-BUAN 2980 Internship

-1 Credit
+This course presents chemistry via lecture, demonstration, and laboratory work.
+The course provides students with insights into the microscopic world of atoms and molecules to better understand the macroscopic, observable properties of real substances, and applies the models developed in the course to representative substances from inorganic, organic chemistry, and biochemistry.
+Note: This course counts as a science core course but does not satisfy requirements for the chemistry major or minor.
+Previously CH 0010.

+CHEM 1033 Chemistry of Nutrition

+3 Credits

+Attributes: EDCG Educational Studies Cognate, HSST Health Studies: Science and Technology

+This course introduces basic chemical concepts, such as the atom, molecules, chemical reactivity and energy, as well as integrating fundamental biological concepts including cell structure and basic anatomy.
+Further explored, on a chemical level, are the structure and function of basic nutritional components: proteins, carbohydrate, lipids, vitamins, and minerals.
+With a scientific foundation established, topics pertaining to nutrition and human evolution, the life cycle, and exercise will be discussed.
+Current social and health issues such as obesity, food technology, and fad dieting will be incorporated throughout the course.
+Note: This course counts as a science core course but does not satisfy requirements for the chemistry major or minor.
+Students may take either CHEM 1033 or CHEM 1072 as a core science requirement, but not both.
+Previously CH 0033.

+CHEM 1072 Philosophy and Biochemistry of Food and Eating Practices

+3 Credits

-Prerequisite: Sophomore standing.
+Prerequisite: PHIL 1101.